Use of contingent labour

 For example: John Smith, Acting Call Centre Supervisor (contractor)

-Contractor Central will then raise performance issues with the supplier (who is the contractor’s employer and will therefore handle all employment aspects, including performance matters).
+- hiring managers can contact the Contractor Central team (staff only) who will then raise the issues with the supplier (who is the contractor’s employer and will therefore handle all employment aspects, including performance matters)

 To reduce the risk of contractors being deemed as employees, hiring managers must monitor the length of engagement to avoid ambiguity in terms of engagement/employment status.

 Contractors should not be engaged on a long-term basis (as a guide, more than 6 months) or continually engaged without a re-evaluation of labour market conditions.
-Refer to section 2 (Evaluating the labour market) for related guidelines on how to evaluate labour market conditions.
+Refer to section 2.
+Ensure appropriate use of contractors > Evaluating the labout market, for related guidelines on how to evaluate labour market conditions.

-The outcomes of the market re-evaluation must be recorded on the Contingent Worker Approval Form (PDF 232 KB).
+The outcomes of the market re-evaluation must be recorded on the Contingent Worker Approval Form (staff only) (PDF 1 MB).

 No pay rate increases will be approved during the term of a contractor engagement.